Provision of information on the procedure

 Another problem arises due to the absence of rules on the access of welfare associations to arrival and AnkER centres.
 Since there are no federal rules governing the access, it is up to the discretion of the local authorities whether welfare associations have access to the centres.
 In Munich, the Refugee Council tried to provide independent mobile counselling prior 2023 and has been denied access.
 The Federal Administrative Court upheld the denial in 2023.
 The court decided that access must be granted in individual case after registration and only where an asylum applicant has demanded counselling.
 However, local authorities are not obliged to grant open access to the facilities.[32]
 This leads to legal uncertainty as to whether systematic access will be provided to welfare associations under the new rules on counselling.
 Overall, several associations criticise that due to the lack of funding, the uncoordinated funding process and the legal uncertainty as to whether access to accommodations centres is provided, access to individual counselling cannot be guaranteed in Germany.

-Prior to the reforms in January 2023, government advice covered the period from the lodging of the asylum application to the explanation of a first instance decision; now the legal counselling can also cover appeal proceedings.[36]
-According to the BAMF, the staff who offered the counselling underwent a one-week training and was ‘organisationally separated from the asylum area’.[37]
-Procedure counselling was first introduced in a pilot project together with welfare associations.[38]
-It was then established first in all AnkER and functionally equivalent centres and has been rolled out to the rest of the BAMF branch offices since 2020.[39]
+Prior to the reforms in January 2023, government advice covered the period from the lodging of the asylum application to the explanation of a first instance decision; now the legal counselling can also cover appeal proceedings.[33]
+According to the BAMF, the staff who offered the counselling underwent a one-week training and was ‘organisationally separated from the asylum area’.
+For further information on counselling before 2023, see previous versions of this country report.[34]

 Finally, access to information at the airport is described as particularly difficult, inter alia due to the speed of the procedure.
 Asylum seekers reportedly undergo the airport procedure without understanding the applicable rules and steps[37] (see also Border procedure (border and transit zones)).
 The welfare association Caritas hopes that the funding for independent counselling will also enhance the availability of counselling services at the airport but asserts for 2023 that there is not enough available data yet to evaluate whether there have been any improvements.[38]